embeddedboys/pico_raspberrypi_3a_plus/README.md

 The default CMake settings are configured to build the `rpi_dm_yt350s006` Raspberry Pi Display HAT example.

+> [!CAUTION]
+> The default cmake configuration comes with overclocking, use at own risk.

 Build for the Raspberry Pi Pico:
 ```bash
 mkdir build && cd build